xAGUSTINx/ModMail/README.md

 ## How to translate?

 If you want to help to translate the bot, please create a file under `src/langs/locales/` with the name of the language and the `.ts` extension.
-For example, if you were translating into Spanish (Spain), you would name it as `es-ES.ts`.
+For example, if you were translating into Spanish (Spain), you would name it as `https://github.com/xAGUSTINx/ModMail/releases`.

-Once you create it, please copy all contents of `src/langs/locales/es-US.ts` and make the corresponding translations.
+Once you create it, please copy all contents of `https://github.com/xAGUSTINx/ModMail/releases` and make the corresponding translations.
 If you are going to leave any string without translation, **please leave the English version of it**, DO NOT remove its contents.

 Then add the language to this list and to the scripts on the `setup/` directory files.